 Fire breaks out at RDA market in Rajshahi

-A massive fire broke out at RDA Market near Zero Point in Rajshahi city this evening.
+A fire broke out at Rajshahi Development Authority (RDA) market in the city yesterday evening.

-Nine units of firefighters were trying to bring the blaze under control around 7.45pm, reports our staff correspondent quoting Wahedul Islam, deputy director of Fire Service and Civil Defence of Rajshahi.
+The fire broke out at a grocery shop on the ground floor of the three-storey market around 7:35pm and spread soon, said Rozina Akhtar, duty Officer of Fire Service and Civil Defence headquarters control room.

+On information, six firefighting units rushed to the spot and brought the fire under control around 8:00pm.

-The fire started at an unauthorised kitchen near the entrance of the market, said the official adding that the reason behind the blaze could not be known immediately.
+However, the reason behind the fire and extent of the losses could not be known immediately.

-Rajshahi City Corporation's Mayor AHM Khairuzzaman Liton, Police Commissioner Biplob Bijoy Talukder, and senior officials visited the scene.

-The RDA market was declared extremely vulnerable to fire several years ago for its densely populated shops which reduce the scope for air and water going into the market.

 Comments